Kaleidocs/merge/README.md

 Create ODT/ODS templates with LibreOffice / OpenOffice.
 Templates are just normal office files with some placeholders typed directly inside.
-Follow velocity syntax, something like this:
+Follow freemarker syntax, something like this:

 - In the file `simple-template.odt`:

 ```
-Hello $name!
+Hello ${name}!
 ```

 Now execute from clojure: